Develop the skills and understanding to tackle the global challenges of poverty, inequality, conflict, sustainability and social justice.

 Four distinct pathways provide a choice of flexibility and breadth, or the chance to pursue a particular interest in greater depth.

-Innovative learning approaches promote in-depth investigation of particular cases and issues.
+You will use innovative learning approaches to investigate particular cases and issues.
 These will draw out connections and contradictions between different actors and analytical perspectives, across global, regional, national and local scales.

 The opportunity of a placement, leading to a work-based project, will provide hands-on experience to complement classroom-based learning.